BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Grant Village was conceived and constructed during the post-World War II era, a time when visitorship to the national parks exploded exponentially.

 Yellowstone needed more lodging, camping, and restaurants to accommodate the increasing number of visitors.
-Yet this was also a time when the national park service was shifting its focus on preserving nature over making parks more accessible to the public.
+Yet this was also a time when the National Park Service was shifting its focus on preserving nature over making parks more accessible to the public.

 So after decades of debate, they finally built Grant Village and named it after President Ulysses S. Grant, who signed the 1872 bill that created Yellowstone as the world’s first national park.

-What it’s like to visit Grant Village
+What it’s Like to Visit Grant Village

 yellowstone lake